With a big Thanksgiving celebration coming up, be sure to be aware of what your cat can eat (or cannot eat) off your Thanksgiving dinner.

 Whether it's dogs, cats, or even pigs, we treat our pets like our kids.
 And just like sharing with your kids, you no doubt have offered a bit of human food to your fur-kid every now and then.
 (I'm looking at you, cat lovers!)

-Now that the Thanksgiving holiday is right around the corner, we are here to remind you what Thanksgiving foods you can share with your furry feline friend so that you can make sure everyone at the dining table will be happy.
-(Including that crazy cat lady we all know and love!)
-Happy Thanksgiving!
+Now that the Thanksgiving holiday is right around the corner, we're here to remind you what Thanksgiving foods you can share with your furry feline friend so that you can make sure everyone at the dining table will be happy.

 If you read our 'Safest Way to Serve Potatoes to Dogs' article, the rules for cats are pretty much the same -- While plain, cooked potatoes are fine for your feline friend, you should avoid mashed potatoes, as they usually contain lots of butter, cream, and other ingredients that are unsafe for your cat.